elwhittle/kickstart/README.md

 # kickstart
-a repository for my Google Kickstart solutions
+a repository for my [Google Kick Start](https://codingcompetitions.withgoogle.com/kickstart) solutions

+so far, I have participated in the following:
+- **2022**: A